 Merseyside Fire and Rescue Authority wishes to continue to be provided with assurance in relation to its fire and rescue service including financial health, governance arrangements and service delivery performance.
-It will be necessary in 2019/20 to consult further with all interested parties when planning the Integrated Risk Management Plan 2021-24.
+Consultation with interested parties will take place during 2020/21 when preparing the Integrated Risk Management Plan 2021-24.
 The communities of Merseyside can be assured of the Authority's absolute commitment to continuing to deliver the best service it possibly can.

-Access to Information Held by Merseyside Fire & Rescue Authority
+Access to Information held by Merseyside Fire & Rescue Authority

-Government Legislation has been introduced to make public sector organisations more open and accountable to the public.
+Government legislation has been introduced to make public sector organisations more open and accountable to the public.
 There are primarily three key Acts of Parliament that have been put in place.
-These consist of:-
+These consist of-

-- General Data Protection Regulation (GDPR) 2016 and Data Protection Act 2018 which require organisations to protect personal data and privacy of EU citizens including processing of personal and sensitive information. - The Freedom of Information Act 2000, which broadens people's access to information that is held by public authorities, for example: reports, minutes of meetings etc. - The Environmental Information Regulations which gives the public increased access to environmental information held by public authorities, for example: reports, readings, research findings etc. - The Local Government Transparency Regulations 2014.
+- General Data Protection Regulation (GDPR) 2016 and Data Protection Act 2018 which require organisations to protect personal data and privacy of EU citizens including processing of personal and sensitive information. - The Freedom of Information Act 2000, which broadens people's access to information that is held by public authorities, for example: reports, minutes of meetings etc. - The Environmental Information Regulations which gives the public increased access to environmental information held by public authorities, for example: reports, readings, research findings etc.

+The Local Government Transparency Regulations 2014.

-How to gain Access to information held by MFRA and details of how the legislation above governs what information can be released can be found on the MFRA website.
+How to gain Access to Information held by MFRA and details of how the legislation above governs what information can be released can be found on the MFRA website link above.